Leif Segerstam, conductor

 His career as conductor began with posts at the opera houses of Helsinki, Stockholm and West-Berlin and guest performances at the Metropolitan Opera New York, Teatro alla Scala Milano, Royal Opera House Covent Garden London, Teatro Colon Buenos Aires, the opera houses of Cologne, Hamburg, Munich and Geneva and the Salzburg Festival.
 At the Savonlinna Festival in Finland Segerstam conducted Salome, Boris Godunov, Don Carlo, Aida, The Flying Dutchman, Fidelio and Macbeth.
 At the Finnish National Opera he directed Wagner‘s Ring and Lohengrin, and at the Royal Stockholm Opera Korngold‘s Die tote Stadt, Massenet‘s Werther, Puccini’s Tosca and Strauss‘ Capriccio.

-Leif Segerstam was the chief conductor of the Rundfunk-Sinfonieorchester Wien (1975-82) and the Finnish Radio-Symphony Orchestra Helsinki (1977-87).
-From 1983-89 he was General Music Director of the Staatsphilharmonie Rheinland-Pfalz, where he holds still today the post of Honorary Conductor.
-In December 1988 he was appointed chief conductor of the Danish Radio-Symphony Orchestra.
-From 1995-2001 he was the chief conductor of the Royal Stockholm Opera and the Helsinki Philharmonic Orchestra.
+Leif Segerstam was Music Director of the Rundfunk-Sinfonieorchester Wien (1975-82) and the Finnish Radio-Symphony Orchestra Helsinki (1977-87).
+From 1983-89 he was Music Director of the Staatsphilharmonie Rheinland-Pfalz, where he holds still today the post of Honorary Conductor.
+In December 1988 he was appointed Music Director of the Danish Radio-Symphony Orchestra.
+From 1995-2001 he was Music Director of the Royal Stockholm Opera and the Helsinki Philharmonic Orchestra.

 Leif Segerstam‘s numerous recordings have been acclaimed by audiences as well as critics: They include works by Mahler, Nielsen and Sibelius and contemporary pieces with the Danish Radio-Symphony Orchestra, Scriabin and Schnittke with the Royal Stockholm Philharmonic Orchestra and Brahms with the Staatsphilharmonie Rheinland-Pfalz.
 The Sibelius- and Rautavaara-recordings with the Helsinki Philharmonic Orchestra have received several international prizes.